milvus-io/milvus-docs/site/en/guides/milvus_operation.md

    >>> ivf_param = {'nlist': 16384}
    ```

    > Note: For different index types, the required parameters for index building also differ.
-You **must** specify values for all index parameters.
+You <b>must</b> specify values for all index parameters.

       | Index type    | Index parameters | Example                                                                | Value range               |
       | --------------------- | ------------ | ----------------------------------------------------------------------- | -------------------- |